Skills Connect for Immigrants

 The goal is to help skilled immigrants obtain employment that maximizes their pre-arrival skills, qualifications, and experience.
 Individual client services are delivered for a period of up to one year (two years for health sector occupations).

-provision of services to approximately 10,000 skilled immigrants since the program began in 2006; and
+provision of services to approximately 14,000 skilled immigrants since the program began in 2006; and

-Skills Connect for Immigrants program is currently offered in all regions of BC Five agencies were awarded contracts effective September 1st, 2009 to deliver Skills Connect services.
-They include: Association of Service Providers for Employability and Career Training, Back in Motion Rehab Inc., Douglas College, Immigrant Services Society of BC and Training Innovations Inc., Clients in health professions continue to have specialized services at two of these organizations: Back in Motion Rehab Inc. and Douglas College.
+The Skills Connect for Immigrants program is currently offered in all regions of B.C.
+Five agencies were awarded contracts effective September 1st, 2009 to deliver Skills Connect services.
+They include: the Association of Service Providers for Employability and Career Training (ASPECT), Back in Motion Rehab Inc., Douglas College, Immigrant Services Society of BC and Training Innovations Inc. Clients in health professions continue to have specialized services at two of these organizations: Back in Motion Rehab Inc. and Douglas College.